Read on to learn more about sperm quality and how Cryos tests sperm in our laboratories.

-Sperm quality is defined as the ability of spermatozoa to fertilise an egg.
+Sperm quality is defined as the ability of the sperm cells, or spermatozoa to fertilise an egg.
 In general, the greater the number of normal spermatozoa with good motility that are present, the greater the chances of making a female pregnant.
 A normal sperm count is more than 15 million spermatozoa per millimetre.
 However, top-quality sperm can have a sperm count of more than 200 million spermatozoa per millimetre.
 It is also generally accepted that for sperm to be considered of good quality, more than 40% of the spermatozoa must be living and moving.

 Donor sperm – how we test it